Ezuharad/paint-chaser/README.md

 cd paint-chase
 ```

 2. Create and activate a virtual environment.
-Although python's venv module should work, this has only been tested with [uv](https://docs.astral.sh/uv/).
+Python's native environment management utilities (venv and pip), as well as [uv](https://docs.astral.sh/uv/), should work.
 ```bash
 uv venv
 source .venv/bin/activate  # On Windows, use `.venv\Scripts\activate`